sanakhuram/portfolio-2/README.md

 # Sana Khuram | Frontend Developer & Designer

 Welcome to my portfolio!
 I’m **Sana Khuram**, a frontend developer with a strong artistic background.
 My work combines **creativity, design, and code** to build interactive, responsive, and visually engaging web experiences.

-I have a **BFA in Miniature Painting** and a **Master’s in Interior Design**, which deeply informs my approach to UI/UX.
-Every interface I create is treated like a canvas—balancing color, layout, and flow to make digital experiences intuitive and captivating.

 This portfolio showcases my projects, skills, and personal design style.
 It is designed to be **focused, professional, and easy to navigate**, highlighting the work and experiences that best reflect my abilities.

 ---